caio-henrique2006/DOC/DocMD/Cibersegurança.md

 - Security frameworks are guidelines for building plans to mitigate risk.
 - Security controls are safeguards designed to reduce risk.
 - Security posture is an organization's ability to secure assets and data and respond to threats.

+# What is a SIEM tool ?

+They are security of information and event management tools used to automate threat detections and others unusual things that may represent a security risk.

+# What is Intrusion detection systems (IDSs) ?

+They are software used to detect possible unathourized access to a network or intrusion.

+# What is computer forensis ?

+Is the area that studies the ways of investiganting, finding and preserving evidences in networks and electronic devices.

+# What is Personally Indentifiable Information (PII) ?

+Is any information that can be used to identify a person's identity.

+# What is Sensitive Personally identifiable Information (SPII) ?

+Is any type of PII that falls under some specific stricter guideline, that can represent a greater threat to the source of the information.